-Our stories from life, activities and personal experiences to thought leadership and discussions on today’s contexts for Indigenous Women, Girls, Two-Spirit, Transgender, and Gender-Diverse+ (WG2STGD+) and LGBTQQAI+ People in Canada.
+Stories from life activities and personal experiences, to thought leadership and discussions on today’s contexts for Indigenous Women, Girls, Two-Spirit, Transgender, and Gender-Diverse+ (WG2STGD+) and LGBTQQAI+ People in Canada.

 This month, we are shining a spotlight on a project called Establishing Research Priorities: An Exploration of First Nations, Inuit, and Métis Women and Gender-Diverse People’s Needs in Cannabis and Mental Health.
 Funded by Canadian Institute of Health Research and Mental Health Commission of Canada, this project lies within NWAC’s cannabis and health program area.

 If you aren’t already familiar with NWAC’s Indigenous women’s entrepreneur navigation program called #BeTheDrum, you can check out our website.

 The social development team has had a busy November continuing some ongoing projects and securing funding for new ones.